 The pre-treatment system is required to treat the seawater upstream to the Reverse Osmosis (RO) system.
-This is accomplished by the Dissolved Air Flotation (DAF), dual media filter (DMF) and cartridge filter systems (CFS).
+This is accomplished by the DAF, DMF and Cartridge Filter Systems (CFS).

 The DAF operation comprises of coagulation and flotation of the seawater particles and the seawater will be further treated at the DMF system where the particles will be filtered through layers of sand and anthracite.
 The DAF is bypassed during normal seawater conditions as the DMF system alone is sufficient to pre-treat the water.
 The DAF is only operated during adverse seawater conditions such as during algal blooms and red-tide events.